 Copying – What Does That Mean?

-Copying can mean intentional or mistaken imitation of fellow Designers or any source from the internet or other sources which you do not have restriction-free rights to use.
+Do not imitate or copy from any source.
+Copying can mean intentional or mistaken imitation of fellow Designers, any source from the internet and/or other sources which you do not have restriction-free rights to use.

 For LogoTournament, designs submitted in the Blind Open phase are not subject to copying rules unless there is clearly obvious pattern of copying another Designer's entries.